International-Data-Spaces-Association/IDSA-Rulebook/004_Layers.md

     A participant acts as a **data provider**, a **data consumer**, or both within the Dataspace Protocol.

-    Note: In this Rulebook, **"participant"** denotes the technical role representing a legal organization that operates software agents on behalf of that organization.
+    Note: In this Rulebook, **"participant"** denotes the technical role representing a legal organisation that operates software agents on behalf of that organisation.
 When the document discusses business or legal roles (e.g., provider, consumer, DSGA functions), those usages are explicitly qualified and belong to higher layers (economic or regulatory).
     This includes roles such as **data intermediary**, **marketplace operator**, **auditor**, or **service provider**, but also explicitly the **data provider** and **data consumer** role in the context of the business transcation.

     These business roles do not exist at the technical layer but are mapped onto the core participant role based on the actions performed and services offered.